NotAKidoS/NAK_CVR_Mods/YouAreMyPropNowWeAreHavingSoftTacosLater/README.md

 # YouAreMyPropNowWeAreHavingSoftTacosLater

-Lets you bring held & attached props through world loads.
+Lets you bring held, attached, and occupied props through world loads.
+This is configurable in the mod settings.

 https://youtu.be/9P6Jeh-VN58?si=eXTPGyKB_0wq1gZO

+There is special logic in place for bringing air vehicles through world loads.
+If above the ground you will be placed up to 20m above the spawnpoint of the next world.

 ## Examples
 https://fixupx.com/NotAKidoS/status/1910545346922422675